 Which halls you can apply for

-We have five halls of residence, which are open to different groups of students, with different standard tenancy lengths.
+We have four halls of residence which are open to groups of students, with different standard tenancy lengths.

 - Harrow Hall: New and continuing undergraduates (38 week tenancy) and postgraduates on courses at Harrow (38 week tenancy with the option to extend throughout the summer).

-- Alexander Fleming Hall: Study Abroad and Exchange students.
+- Alexander Fleming Hall: Study Abroad and Exchange students, continuing undergraduates (38 week tenancy) and postgraduates (38 week tenancy).

 For more information on our halls, visit our Accommodation page.